 Since coming to office in 2012, and speaking to local people who had made complaints against the police, it was clear to Julia that something had to change.
 The system was, and remains, bureaucratic, complicated, lengthy and legalistic.
 At its heart, it is also the police investigating the police, a principle which the Commissioner and many members of the public she speaks to, disagree with.

-Julia has worked hard persuading the Home Office and others to change the way police complaints have been dealt with, and to ensure she was at the heart of the change, has been the PCC with national responsibility for integrity (including police complaints).
-This work led to police complaints changes being included in the Policing and Crime Bill, which in turn was passed by Parliament in January 2017.
+As Police and Crime Commissioner with national responsibility for integrity (including police complaints), Julia has worked hard persuading the Home Office and others to change the way police complaints have been dealt with.
+Her work led to police complaints changes being included in the Policing and Crime Bill, which in turn was passed by Parliament in January 2017.
 In the Act, it gives Police and Crime Commissioners the opportunity to take over the responsibility of:

 - Receiving and recording a complaint